What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

-Note that, for most values of $\lambda$, the average vector has entries that are not multiples of $5$.
+For most values of $\lambda$, the convex combination has entries that are not multiples of $5\%$.
 We suspected that this might create some mental bias.
-Therefore, we conducted a variant of this poll, in which all entries in the average vectors were rounded to the nearest multiple of 5.
-The algorithm itself along with an example can be found in \cref{round}.
+Therefore, we implemented a variant of this algorithm, which rounds all entries in the convex combination to the nearest multiple of $5$.
+Note that the rounded vectors are not exact convex-combinations anymore, but they are close to convex combinations.
+The algorithm and an example can be found in \Cref{round} and in \Cref{tab:round_example}.

-This modification did not yield a significant change in results, with consistency levels remaining nearly identical in both polls.